-- a) Note No. 42(a) of the standalone financial statements regarding guarantee given in respect of Exim Bank's investment in Wanbury Holding B.V., a subsidiary of the Company. - b) Note No. 46(a) of the standalone financial statements regarding the status of merger of erstwhile PPIL with the Company; and - c) Note No. 73 to the standalone financial statements, which describes the uncertainties and potential impact of the Covid-19 pandemic on the Company's operations and results as assessed by the management.
-The actual results may differ from such estimates depending on future developments.
+- a.
+Note 42(a) of the standalone financial statements regarding guarantee given in respect of Exim Bank's investment in Wanbury Holding B.V., a subsidiary of the Company; and - Note 46(a) of the standalone financial statements regarding the status of merger of erstwhile PPIL with the Company.